WHAT IS AN OTA?

 How long will it take to get the membership application approved after a company submits?

 Typically, one week or less if an application is complete.
-If an application is incomplete, the Consortium Management Firm will call the applicant to discuss any missing elements.
+If an application is incomplete, the Consortium Management Firm will work with the applicant to discuss any missing elements.